The Crisis of Acute Heat in the City: Science and Policy Responses

 Today, around 55% of the world’s population lives in an urban environment.
 Urban heat islands (UHIs) have been well documented for decades.
 They occur when a city’s infrastructure, like roads and buildings, absorb and remit heat more than natural landscapes like forests.
 This causes increased heat stress, since temperatures of cities tend to be hotter than their rural counterparts, and this is increasing quickly as climate change is leading to longer, more severe, and more frequent heat waves.

-Co-convened by the International Science Reserve (ISR) and the University of California Disaster Resilience Network (UC DRN) during the Science Summit at the 79 UN General Assembly, this panel will bring together expertise ranging from engineering and urban development to equity and public policy.
-Panelists will discuss inequities and other issues surrounding the worsening of urban heat and resulting crises.
+Co-convened by the International Science Reserve (ISR) and the University of California Disaster Resilience Network (UCDRN) during the Science Summit at the 79 UN General Assembly in September 2024, this panel brought together expertise ranging from engineering and urban development to equity and public policy.
+Panelists discussed inequities and other issues surrounding the worsening of urban heat and resulting crises.

 These require cities around the globe to respond to and better prepare for the effects of increasingly extreme and frequent heat emergencies, and their related impacts.
 For example, tropical and coastline geographies are reaching critical “wet bulb” temperatures, at which the human body can no longer cool down through its natural sweating process.
 China, Bangladesh, Pakistan, India, the Arabian Peninsula, and the African Sahel are among the risk zones.
 Jacobabad, Pakistan, often called one of the hottest cities on earth, has experienced at least four extreme wet bulb events in recent years.